 Berea to Harrodsburg, Ky.

 I’m reprinting the day-by-day journal entries of a bike tour my friend and I took in 1984.
+If your cross-country tour was cancelled by coronavirus this year, you might enjoy following along.
 More about the 1984 TransAmerica Tour

 What did I say about bicycle touring and the kindness of strangers?
 There are exceptions.

 Tonight we’re at the Parkview Guest House in Harrodsburg.
 When we walked in the front door of the two-story men’s-only “guest house,” a guy told us to wait right there for the manager who would soon be home from work.
 We sat in a couple of chairs in the hallway.
 Soon the manager walks in: